Eyre and Far North Local Health Network Board

 Dr David Mills

-Dr David Mills is Associate Professor and Director of the Adelaide Rural Clinical School at the University of Adelaide.
-He has been a practicing GP on the Eyre Peninsula since 1988.
+Dr David Mills is a General Practitioner and worked previously as Associate Professor and Director of the Adelaide Rural Clinical School at the University of Adelaide.

 Jamie Siviour